 • What are you most proud of about working here?

-• If you could change anything about this organization or your team, what would it be?
+• If you could change anything about this organization, what would it be?

 • How would you describe the culture of the team?